sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/how_to.md

 The ROM images can be uploaded to any accessible path on the server.
 For example, if the server is running on `http://yourserver`, the ROM images can be located at `http://yourserver/roms/`.

-If the ROM images have a suffix with the name `.STC` and also the first four bytes are zeroed out, the SidecarT board will automatically detect the ROM as a STEEM ROM and will offset the four bytes out.
+If the ROM images have a suffix with the name `.STC` and also the first four bytes are zeroed out, the Multi-device board will automatically detect the ROM as a STEEM ROM and will offset the four bytes out.
 Otherwise, the ROM will be detected as a standard Atari ST ROM.

 {: .warning }
 Don't forget to update the `url` field in the `roms.csv` file to point to the correct location of the ROM images.

-### Change the SidecarT board configuration
+### Change the Multi-device board configuration

-The SidecarT board can be configured to use any HTTP server by changing the `ROMS_YAML_URL` parameter in the configuration parameters of the `Configursator`.
+The Multi-device board can be configured to use any HTTP server by changing the `ROMS_YAML_URL` parameter in the configuration parameters of the `Configursator`.
 The default value of this parameter is `http://roms.sidecartridge.com/roms.csv`.
 You should change this value to point to your own `roms.csv` file.

 {: .note }
 The `ROMS_YAML_URL` is not the right name for this parameter.
 It will be renamed in the future to `ROMS_JSON_URL`.